-- A minimum cumulative GPA of 2.0/4.0 is required to be eligible for entrance into the dental assisting program. - · All immunizations required by IUSD.
+- A minimum cumulative GPA of 2.0/4.0 is required to be eligible for entrance into the dental assisting program. - Completion of all IUSD required immunizations and/ or pre-clinical requirements.

 Admissions Dental Hygiene

 Admission into the Dental Hygiene Program is highly competitive, and class sizes are limited.
 To be accepted into the program, you must: